 ADJUSTMENT OF STATUS – OTHER COSTS

 There are additional government fees and miscellaneous fees for which you are responsible.
 For the typical one-step adjustment of status cases, the government filing fees are $1,760.
-Note: this price might be slightly lower for certain individuals based on age and may be lower if a Form I-130 petition is not required or has already been filed and/or approved.
+This amount might be slightly lower for certain individuals based on age and may be lower if a Form I-130 petition is not required or has already been filed and/or approved.

 Applicants for adjustment of status will also need to complete a medical examination (approx. $300-$500) [which we generally recommend completing just prior to the interview date].
 Translation and interpretation services may be required, however, professional translation services are optional, and non professionals are permitted to translate/ interpret.
 For cases where it is necessary to prove parentage, a DNA test may be required (approx. $300).